dojo/docs/dojox/charting.rst

 Tooltip
 -------

 This action shows a Tooltip, when users hover over a charting element with the mouse.
-Affected elements include markers, columns, bars, circles, and pie slices.
+Affected elements include markers, columns, bars, circles, pie slices and spider circles.

 Tooltip supports the following keyword parameters: